singularity-energy/open-grid-emissions/README.md

 	- Click "Compare & pull request".
 This will take you to the "Open a pull request" page.
 	- From here, you should write a brief description of what you actually changed.
 	- Click "Create pull request"
 	- The changes will be reviewed and discussed.
-Once any edits have been made, the code will be merged into the master branch.
+Once any edits have been made, the code will be merged into the main branch.

+### Conventions and standards
+- We generally follow the naming conventions used by the Public Utility Data Liberation Project: https://catalystcoop-pudl.readthedocs.io/en/latest/dev/naming_conventions.html
+- Functions should include descriptive docstrings (using the Google style guide https://google.github.io/styleguide/pyguide.html#383-functions-and-methods), inline comments should be used to describe individual steps, and variable names should be made descriptive (e.g. `cems_plants_with_missing_co2_data` not `cems_missing` or `cpmco2`)
+- All pandas merge operations should include the `validate` parameter to ensure that unintentional duplicate entries are not created (https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.merge.html)
+- All pandas groupby operations should include the `dropna=False` parameter so that data with missing groupby keys are not unintentionally dropped from the data.
+- All code should be formatted using `black`
+- Clear all outputs from notebooks before committing your work.
+- Any manual changes to reported categorical data, conversion factors, or manual data mappings should be loaded from a .csv file `data/manual` rather than stored in a dictionary or variable in the code.